patronasxdxd/dev/README.md

   const _1e20 = toBN(toWei('100'))
   let NICR = ETHColl.mul(_1e20).div(expectedDebt)

   // Get an approximate address hint from the deployed HintHelper contract.
-Use (15 * number of troves) trials
+Use (15 * number of vaults) trials
   // to get an approx. hint that is close to the right position. let numTroves = await sortedTroves.getSize() let numTrials = numTroves.mul(toBN('15'))